librato/api-docs/source/includes/_response-errors.md

 401 | Unauthorized | Challenges the user to provide authentication credentials.
 403 | Forbidden | The request was not encrypted via SSL or the account is rate limited.
 404 | Not Found | The request refers to a resource that either does not exist or the user does not have permissions to access (due to security through obscurity).
 If a search request gets sent, it will however not return a 404 if the API did not find resources matching the search query.
+415 | Incorrect Content-Type | Content type was not application/json.
 422 | Entity Already Exists | An attempt was made to create a new entity that matched an existing one.
 The request should be modified to use unique parameters (e.g., a different container name) or a PUT request should be made instead to modify the existing entity.
+429 | Rate Limited | Request was rate limited (it's possible some data was permitted, need to verify response body).<br><br>If creating a [measurement](#measurements), this error returns when it can not parse the basic format of the payload to identify measurements.
 503 | Service Unavailable | In the rare occasion that we must put the API into maintenance mode for a service upgrade, the API can return a 503 error code.
 The API should be available again shortly so it is advised that you resubmit your request later.

 ## Error Messages